 In all, The Universal Theory is an excellent movie that is equally gripping, illusive, and dramatic.
 The filmmakers turned a well-written story into a cinematic fever dream, not sparing viewers’ hopes for a fun multiverse story but producing one unsettling, surreal experience.

-The Universal Theory will be released in US theaters on September 27, 2024.
+The Universal Theory opened in US theaters on September 27, 2024.
+The film will be released in UK and Irish cinemas on December 13, 2024.